 Question: Why are the edges of the pockets finished separately?
 I love a good, clean finish.
 By finishing the pockets and side seams of the suki separately, we can have the cleanest finish possible.
 If you prefer to finish the edges at the end, you can feel free to wait.

-Pin and sew the pockets to the front and back of the kimono.
+Pin and sew the pockets to the front and back of the robe.
 Match the notches.

 Fold one of the tie loops in half.

-We want to pin the loop to the upper marking on the kimono front.
+We want to pin the loop to the upper marking on the robe front.

-the tie should be facing inwards towards the kimono.
+the tie should be facing inwards towards the robe.

-Finish the sides of the kimono front and back separately.
+Finish the sides of the robe front and back separately.
 You can use a serger, zig-zag stitch, or pinking shears.

-Press the pocket and seam allowance out on the kimono fronts and back.
+Press the pocket and seam allowance out on the robe fronts and back.

 Understitch the pocket to the seam allowance.
 Repeat for all four pockets.
 This helps to keep the pocket nicely tucked away.

 With right sides facing, attach the fronts to the back at the shoulders.